BjerknesClimateDataCentre/xover/docs/setup_testserver.md

 * Start the portgres service again:
 * `sudo service postgresql start`

+### On a production server ###

+To also make sure the production.py setup is used for shell scripts on the server, add this line to .profile:

+`export DJANGO_SETTINGS_MODULE=d2qc.setup.production`

 **Let ubuntu own /mnt/data:**
 This way you can keep backups and file data here

 `sudo chown ubuntu:ubuntu /mnt/data`

+**Let www-data own /mnt/data/user_data:**
+...and let the user-data folder point here
+`sudo chown www-data:www-data /mnt/data`

 ### Import reference data to the development server ###